Paris in June (2024 Guide): What to do, Events & What’s On

 Fête de la Musique (Paris Street Music Festival)

 This city-wide music festival takes place every year and is free to attend.
-In 2019, the music festival will be held on June 21st, which also happens to be World Music Day.
-Live performances can be found outside in every district and concerts are held in the most unusual spaces (as well as every place you could possibly imagine).
+In 2024, the music festival will be held on Friday, June 21st, which also happens to be World Music Day.

-The 2019 French Open at Roland Garros
+The 2024 French Open at Roland Garros

 Shop in the ‘soldes’ (summer sales)

 You may well not know this, but sales in France are actually governed by state law.
 This means that there are only two lots of sales each year; one set in the Winter and one set in the Summer months.
-In 2019, Summer 2019 sales begin on Wednesday, June 26th and end on Tuesday, August 6th.
-As you can imagine, this is the best times to grab a great bargain if you’re planning on doing some shopping!
+With this being said, there is a rise on other clothing offers in stores throughout the years and so the ‘soldes’ definitely carry less weight than they used to.

 Marche des Fiertés LGBT (Paris Pride Parade)